vaxdata22/City-Weather-and-S3File-RDS-S3-BigQuery-ETL-by-Airflow-on-EC2/README.md

 Since this was for demonstration purposes, upon the success of the project the following were done as teardown:

 * Deactivated my OpenWeatherMap API key, stopped my AWS EC2 instance, and cleared the S3 bucket that was used in the project
-* Deleted the RDS Postgres DB and Shutdown the BigQuery project.
+* Deleted the RDS Postgres DB and shutdown the BigQuery project.
 Deleted the IAM role of the EC2 as well.
 <br><br>

 ## CHALLENGES AND FINAL THOUGHTS:
-Along the line, I faced issues arising from a failed import of PostgresOperator function from the airflow.providers.postgres.operators.postgres library as well as the PostgresHook function from the airflow.providers.postgres.hooks.postgres library.
+Along the line, I faced issues arising from a failed import of `PostgresOperator` function from the `airflow.providers.postgres.operators.postgres` library as well as the `PostgresHook` function from the `airflow.providers.postgres.hooks.postgres` library.
-This was because there was a problem with installation of the apache-airflow-providers-postgres package.
+This was because there was a problem with installation of the `apache-airflow-providers-postgres` package.
-This problem prevented me from using the PostgresOperator and PostgresHook functions to handle the RDS database aspect in my DAG orchestration.
+This problem prevented me from using the `PostgresOperator` and `PostgresHook` functions to handle the RDS database aspect in my DAG orchestration.
-I had to use PythonOperator function alongside the psycopg2 module in creating a custom python function to handle this.
+I had to use `PythonOperator` function alongside the `psycopg2` module in creating a custom Python function to handle this.

-Again, I faced issues arising from a failed import of SimpleHttpOperator function from the airflow.providers.http.operators.http library.
+Again, I faced issues arising from a failed import of `SimpleHttpOperator` function from the `airflow.providers.http.operators.http` library.
-This was similarly because there was a problem with the installation of the apache-airflow-providers-http package.
+This was similarly because there was a problem with the installation of the `apache-airflow-providers-http package`.
-This problem apparently did not affect the integrity of the airflow.providers.http.sensors.http library (HttpSensor) which is a part of the package.
+This problem apparently did not affect the integrity of the `airflow.providers.http.sensors.http` library (`HttpSensor`) which is a part of the package.
-However this problem prevented me from using the SimpleHttpOperator function to handle the data extraction phase in my DAG orchestration.
+However this problem prevented me from using the `SimpleHttpOperator` function to handle the data extraction phase in my DAG orchestration.
-I had to use PythonOperator function alongside the requests module in creating a custom python function to handle this.
+I had to use `PythonOperator` function alongside the `requests` module in creating a custom Python function to handle this.

+I had this same set of problems in my very first AWS Cloud ETL project.
+See the ending part of the report on that project [here](https://github.com/vaxdata22/Lagos-Weather-S3-Snowflake-Email-notif-ETL-by-Airflow-on-EC2/blob/main/README.md).

-Once more, I faced issues arising from a failed import of S3Hook function from the airflow.providers.amazon.aws.hooks.s3 library.
+Once more, I faced issues arising from a failed import of `S3Hook` function from the `airflow.providers.amazon.aws.hooks.s3` library.
-This was because there was a problem with installation of the apache-airflow-providers-amazon package.
+This was because there was a problem with installation of the `apache-airflow-providers-amazon` package.
-This problem prevented me from using the S3Hook function to handle the S3 bucket aspect in my DAG orchestration.
+This problem prevented me from using the `S3Hook` function to handle the S3 bucket aspect in my DAG orchestration.
-I had to use PythonOperator function alongside the s3fs module in creating a custom python function to handle this.
+I had to use `PythonOperator` function alongside the `s3fs` module in creating a custom Python function to handle this.

-Finally, BigQueryHook function (from airflow.providers.google.cloud.hooks.bigquery) also did not work for my project but kept throwing series of errors that would complicate the project if I wanted to resolve them.
+Finally, `BigQueryHook` function (from the `airflow.providers.google.cloud.hooks.bigquery` library) also did not work for my project but kept throwing series of errors that would complicate the project if I wanted to resolve them.
-I can’t say if the installation of apache-airflow-providers-google was properly done or not.
+I couldn’t say if the installation of the `apache-airflow-providers-google` package was properly done or not.
-So I simply used the bigquery function (from google.cloud) alongside the service_account function (from google.oauth2) to handle the BigQuery aspect of the orchestration.
+So I simply used the `bigquery` function (from the `google.cloud` library) alongside the `service_account` function (from the `google.oauth2`) to handle the BigQuery aspect of the orchestration.

 For these four problems, I intend to do more findings as to the reason why they occurred and how to better resolve them.
 As a result of these problems, I only needed to create just one Airflow connection (the OpenWeatherMap API HTTP connection).